jackfrost13/cp-contest-generator/README.md

 }
 ```

-The input file name which will be read is to be provided as a command line argument while running the cpp file
+The input file name which will be read is to be provided as a command-line argument while running the cpp file

 ```sh
 g++ A.cpp -o A   //compile cpp code